ablazleon/Analysis-design-and-implementation-of-efficient-business-software-tools/README.md

 1. First for free in odoo.com => something left
 2. Then, impelment a service with serverless containers

+Impelment odoo in vbox

-3. Then implement oddo in serverless
+4. Then implement oddo in serverless

 https://www.serverless.com/blog/container-support-for-lambda